What to Expect in Divorce Court

-There are several things that you will notice when you appear in court for the first time, whether it is for your Temporary Orders hearing or any other matter:
+There are several things that you will notice when you appear in court for the first time:

 - Divorce and family law matters are open to the public except in extraordinary cases.

-- Family law courtrooms are often filled with experts, attorneys, friends and families from other cases that have nothing to do with your situation.
+- Family law courtrooms are often filled with experts, attorneys, friends, and families from other cases.

 - The judge’s bench is raised and in front of the courtroom.